 - Lower risk of obesity (weight gain, yes!) and diabetes type 2

-If you’re dealing with vague unexplainable symptoms, speak up!
+When you’re dealing with vague unexplainable symptoms, speak up!
 Demand medical treatment from a health professional to supplement your hormone levels if that is what needs to be fixed.
-In the meantime, take good care of yourself in terms of nutrition (read our previous article), exercise and relaxation.
+In the meantime, take good care of yourself in terms of nutrition (Food to avoid during menopause), exercise (CrossFit, a cure for menopause), relaxation and avoid certain products that can aggrevate symptoms (Everyday products can lead to early hormonal imbalance and early menopause).
 Healthy Ageing is within easy reach, just go out there and get it!

 Create your own health!©